kubernetes/kompose/index.md

 # Kubernetes + Compose = Kompose

-## A conversion tool to go from Docker Compose to Kubernetes
+## A conversion tool to go from Compose to Kubernetes

 ### What's Kompose?

-Kompose is a conversion tool for Docker Compose to container orchestrators such as Kubernetes (or OpenShift).
+Kompose is a conversion tool for Compose to container orchestrators such as Kubernetes (or OpenShift).

 Why do developers love it?

-- Simplify your development process with Docker Compose and then deploy your containers to a production cluster
+- Simplify your development process with Compose and then deploy your containers to a production cluster
 - Convert your `docker-compose.yaml` with one simple command `kompose convert`

 ### It's as simple as 1-2-3